jounihenrikki/bashy/README.md

 **Libraries**

-Script can source all required .bash libraries with single command together with main library bashy.bash.
+Scripts can source all required .bash libraries with single command together with main library bashy.bash.
 Neẇ libraries can be created using a template.

 **Logging and output**